AVX-512: New opmask instructions

 The opmask registers have a new mini extension of instructions operating directly on them.
 Unlike the rest of the AVX-512 instructions, these instructions are all VEX encoded.
 The initial opmask instructions are all 16-bit (Word) versions.
 With AVX-512DQ 8-bit (Byte) versions were added to better match the needs of masking 8 64-bit values, and with AVX-512BW 32-bit (Double) and 64-bit (Quad) versions were added so they can mask up to 64 8-bit values.
 The instructions KORTEST and KTEST can be used to set the x86 flags based on mask registers, so that they may be used together with non-SIMD x86 branch and conditional instructions.

 New instructions in AVX-512 foundation

 Many AVX-512 instructions are simply EVEX versions of old SSE or AVX instructions.
 There are, however, several new instructions, and old instructions that have been replaced with new AVX-512 versions.
-The new or majorly reworked instructions are listed below.
+The new or heavily reworked instructions are listed below.
 These foundation instructions also include the extensions from AVX-512VL and AVX-512BW since those extensions merely add new versions of these instructions instead of new instructions.